Cowlitz County profile

 Payroll employment

-• The largest over the year increases were in mining, logging, and construction (300 jobs) and in private education and health services (200 jobs).
+• The largest over the year increases were in private education and health services (400 jobs), mining, logging, and construction (200 jobs) and manufacturing (200 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Cowlitz County